Human Brain Project Grant Structure

-A parallel SGA to support computing e-Infrastructure the "Interactive Computing E-Infrastructure (ICEI) for the Human Brain Project" began on on 1 January 2018 and will run till the end of HBP under Horizon 2020.
+A parallel SGA to support computing e-Infrastructure the "Interactive Computing E-Infrastructure (ICEI) for the Human Brain Project" began on 1 January 2018 and will run until the end of HBP under Horizon 2020.

-The last Core Project SGA under H2020, SGA3, is expected to begin on 1 April 2020 and run for three years.
-Figure 1 above shows that the HBP is planning to continue its work beyond the end of the EU-funded Flagship Project through a new legal entity (LE) that will be created to coordinate the HBP and to manage the Research Infrastructure for computational neuroscience developed by the HBP.
+The last Core Project SGA under H2020, SGA3, began on 1 April 2020 and will run for three years.
+Figure 1 above shows that the HBP is planning to continue its work beyond the end of the EU-funded Flagship Project through a new legal entity (LE), the EBRAINS AISBL, that was created to coordinate the HBP and to manage the Research Infrastructure for computational neuroscience developed by the HBP, EBRAINS.

 The Ramp Up Phase of the Core Project (under FP7)

 The Ramp Up Phase began on 1 October 2013 for 30 months.
 The agreed budget for this period was 72.5 M€ of which 54 M€ was contributed by the European Union.
 Some part of the related grant agreement continued until January 2017 to finalise a supercomputer public procurement process.

 There were 113 funded partners from 18 European countries in the Ramp Up Phase Grant.
 An additional 12 research institutions participated in the project on an unfunded basis, seven of which were from outside Europe.
 These were from Canada, the U.S.A. and Japan.
 See details on the Ramp Up Phase FACT Sheet on the CORDIS Portal.

 Ramp Up Phase Grant

 Overall Budget 72.5 M€